 Dual Link HDMI connectors are obsolete.
-They were introduced back in 2002 in order to cater to high bandwidth demands of displays back then.
+They were introduced in 2002 to cater to the high bandwidth demands of displays back then.

-However, since the newer HDMI 1.3 interface released in 2006 resolved the issue of catering to upto 4K @ 30Hz monitors and TVs with just the Standard Type-A connector, Type-B HDMI connector became obsolete.
+However, since the newer HDMI 1.3 interface released in 2006 resolved the issue of catering to up to 4K @ 30Hz monitors and TVs with just the Standard Type-A connector, the Type-B HDMI connector became obsolete.

-Given the ever newer and improved version of the HDMI interface as well as the fact that the Type-B connector and port was just too big for portable devices, this connector type hasn’t seen a comeback.
+Given the ever-newer and improved version of the HDMI interface and the Type-B connector and port were just too big for portable devices, this connector type hasn’t seen a comeback.

 3. Type-C Mini HDMI Cable

-Type-C Mini HDMI port is also a common port that is mostly found on recording equipment such as cameras and other such portable devices.
+Type-C Mini HDMI port is also standard on recording equipment such as cameras and other portable devices.

 4. Type-D Micro HDMI Cable

-Type-D is the smallest iteration of the HDMI connector type.
+Type-D is the minor iteration of the HDMI connector type.

-This is found on very compact and portable recording and AV devices the most popular of which is the GoPro.
+This is found on very compact, portable recording and AV devices, the most popular of which is the GoPro.

 5. Type-E Automotive HDMI Connector

-This is a specialized and a very uncommon connector type that is intended to be used for environments that are subjected to shocks and vibrations.
+This is a specialized and very uncommon connector type intended to be used for environments subjected to shocks and vibrations.

 This includes cars and other industrial applications.